Organisations across Derby and Derbyshire are working together to ensure that:

 If something needs to be done straight away to protect someone from abuse or harm, call the emergency number 999 (24 hours).

-For other departments of Derby City Council or external agencies to make a referral to Adult Social Care, complete and submit the Safeguarding Adults at Risk eform.
+For external agencies to make a referral to Adult social Care, complete and submit the Safeguarding Adults E-Form.

-The Derby Safeguarding Adults Board and Derbyshire Safeguarding Adults at Risk Partnership Board have joint policy and procedures, and threshold guidance:
+The Derby Safeguarding Adults Boatf and Derbyshire Safeguarding Adults Board have a joint policy and procedures:

 This video introduces the city’s safeguarding leads, gives an overview of what they do and educates the viewer on how to make a referral if they think an adult may be at risk.